kritzikratzi/ofxNative/readme.md

 	✓  = Implemented
-	✗  = Missing (implemented, but does nothing... calling it won't hurt)
+	✗  = Missing (implemented empty... calling it won't hurt, but does nothing)